 In the future , the company expects to broaden the renewable source used to create the “green” bottle to include orange peels, potato peels, oat hulls and other agricultural by products from its business.

 Over 60 percent of the world’s petroleum-based PET production is used as polyester for textile applications, while bottle production – usually for soft drinks – accounts for around 30 percent of global PET demand.

-fully comfortable bag made from plant-based polydactyl acid for its SunChips snacks in the U.S. and Canada.
+The plant-based bottle isn’t the first effort by PepsiCo to move towards more environmentally sustainable packaging.
+Its Frito-Lay division was also responsible for the world’s first fully comfortable bag made from plant-based polydactyl acid for its SunChips snacks in the U.S. and Canada.